 If I tell you that I explain my share of creativity as a diagnosis, you might think that I am fooling around.
 However, creativity is nothing but taking your foot off the brake.
 Then, liberated from prejudices of criticism or failure, almost every man can make a miracle.
-Nevertheless, we are buried in our ego or fears of what someone will say and our creativity comes down to thinking whether someone will have to accept something or not.
-When I am relaxed, I am the most creative.
+Nevertheless, we are buried in our own ego or fears of what someone would say and our creativity comes down to thinking whether someone will have to accept something or not.
+When I am relaxed, I am most creative.
 When I cry, when I laugh, then I create the best things…

 How and when did you start to work with this in a serious manner?